buraksezer/olric/README.md

 ## Possible Use Cases

-With this feature set, Olric is good for distributed caching.
-But it also provides Publish-Subscribe, data replication, failure detection and simple anti-entropy services.
-So it can be used as an ordinary key/value data store to scale your cloud application.
+Olric is an eventually consistent, unordered key/value data store.
+It supports various eviction mechanisms for distributed caching implementations.
+Olric also provides Publish-Subscribe, data replication, failure detection and simple anti-entropy services.

+It's good at distributed caching and publish/subscribe messaging.

 ## Table of Contents